-The following is an excerpt from a teaching by Jetsunma Ahkon Lhamo called “The Foundation of Compassion”
+The following is an excerpt from a teaching by Jetsunma Ahkon Lhamo called “The Habit of Bodhicitta”

 Copyright © Jetsunma Ahkon Norbu Lhamo All rights reserved